Strigimorphae

 Genus-level timetree of extant Strigiformes, with the distribution of each taxon being indicated by the colour-code used throughout this website (Distribution code)

-Species-level classification of extant Strigiformes.
+Provisional genus-level classification of extant Strigiformes.

 References